What Is a Coyote Engine?Last Updated October 5, 2023 | Meghan Drummond

-From its history, to its name, to the engineering components that allow the Coyote engine to produce so much power with a relatively small displacement, people have a lot of questions about the Coyote engine, and the answers are remarkably satisfying.
+From its history to its name to the engineering that's gone into each engine, people have many questions about the Coyote engine, and the answers are remarkably satisfying.

 Ford's first Coyote engine was built in 2010.
-With an increased push for engines that had more power and more economy, it was clear that that technology needed to improve dramatically, and that wasn't going to be possible if Ford chose to stay with a traditional small-block engine.
+With an increased push for engines with more power and more economy, it was clear that technology needed to improve dramatically, and that wasn't going to be possible if Ford chose to stay with a traditional small-block engine.

 Ford had been making modular engines since the early '90s.
-Modular engines allowed a flexibility not possible with small blocks.
-Very easily, Ford could change the tooling in mere hours to create variants of engines to serve different purposes.
+Modular engines allowed flexibility not possible with small blocks.
+Very quickly, Ford could change the tooling in mere hours to create variants of engines to serve different purposes.

-Though eventually Coyote engines would be added to F-150s as well, initially they were developed with the Mustang GT’s in mind, and the 2011 GT was the first car with a Coyote.
-The Coyote engine was designed to compete with the Charger's Hemi and the Camaro's LS3.
+2011 was the first year a Coyote engine was available in a production vehicle.
+Though eventually Coyote engines would be added to F-150s, initially, they were developed for the Mustang GT.
+The Coyote engine was designed to compete with the Charger's Hemi and the Camaro's LS3 engines.

 Since 2011, a Coyote engine has been in all Mustang GTs and has been available as an option in upgraded F-150s.
 There are a fair number of differences between the Mustang and F-150 Coyotes.
 The Coyote was also used in the Ford Falcon, one of Ford’s Australian cars.